Hebrew priest blowing the Shofar hornThe Shofar Newsletter

 Interested in joining Bet Yeshurun Assembly?
 Please contact Pastor ObadiYah by email, telephone, mail, or in person at a gathering of Yahushuah’s Body.

-The Feast of Weeks (Shavuot)
+A Feast of Pentecost (Shavuot)

-That sounds like a good reason to have a firstfruits Feast.
-Indeed, as Yah reconstructs and perfects our collective and individual temples, BYA gathers and rejoices in celebrating our blessings.
+The early summer harvest of grapes (in late summer, it’s olives) was a first-fruits celebration in Israel with festive dancing, eating and drinking.
+That agricultural nation also offered praise and worship of Elohim via prayers and thanksgiving songs.
+Like the Believers of ancient times, BYA also gathers to celebrate YAH’s blessing upon our collective and individual temples.
 (James 1:17-18) Every good and every perfect gift is from above, and cometh down from the Father of Lights, with whom is no variableness, neither shadow of turning.
 Of His Own Will begat He us with the Word of Truth that we be a kind of firstfruits of his creatures.

 Announcements